mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 />
 ```

 Since I don't have a total control over the form `label`.
-How am I suppose to add it additional props?
+How am I supposed to add an additional props?

-I'm going to illustrate this a bit more by analyzing the rn-placeholder API showed above.
-Looking at it with a fresh eye, I have multiple questions coming to mind:
+Let's analyze the rn-placeholder API showed above for a real world example.
+Looking at its API with a fresh eye, I have multiple questions coming to mind:

 - What does the `size` refer to?
 The square?
 The line?
 The whole thing?
 - `lineNumber` is `4` and the components exposes `lastLineWidth` and `firstLineWidth`.
 How can I modify the third line width or color?